ABOUT DR HAMPTON

 Dr Rob Hampton qualified in 1986 and has worked in General Practice since 1990.
 Following 15 years in partnership he has worked as Portfolio GP since 2012 across 2 practices and other healthcare providers.
-His current portfolio includes work as a GP with an Extended Role (GPER) for people with substance misuse problems, musculoskeletal pain and a practice in occupational medicine.
+His current portfolio includes work as a GP with an Extended Role (GPER) in drug & alcohol treatment, occupational health and an advisory role in the growing field of near patient testing.

 He has had a practice in occupational medicine since 2000 and has held the Diploma in Occupational Medicine since 2002.
 He has provided clinical leadership to various national and local ‘return to work’ programmes.
 Widely published in various occupational medicine and primary care publications, he has also presented to several meetings and conferences.
 He has appeared on BBC radio and television on programmes relevant to his expertise in this field.

 Providing care to people of working age and with drugs & alcohol problems

 Dr Rob Hampton has worked in Leicester with several practice including Enderby Medical Centre, Inclusion Healthcare and Bowling Green Street Surgery.
 He is now a portfolio GP working for a number of organisations.
 His GP work is through DHU healthcare and by 'lending a hand' to other local practices.
 Having gained Level 2 RCGP Certification for Substance Misuse Management in 2013, he also provides medical services to private rehabilitation clinics for drug and alcohol rehabilitation.